 Wealth is different for everyone.
-For some, it means extreme riches – private jets, travel worldwide continually, and $30,000 a night hotel suites.
+For some, it means extreme riches – private jets, continual travel worldwide, and $30,000 a night hotel suites.
 That’s extreme – and most people don’t strive for that wealth daily.

-Most people want not to owe anyone anything, to have ample money to set aside to keep them comfortable in their future, and cash left over to enjoy the here and now.
+Most people want not to owe anyone anything, to have ample money to set aside to keep them comfortable in their future, and to have cash left over to enjoy the here and now.

 That is very doable!

 Paying cash for everything you buy should be a top goal for you.
 That doesn’t mean you can’t have credit – even charging something and knowing you can write a check for it in full to the credit card company is like paying cash – you’re not paying interest on it, and you’re building or maintaining your credit along the way.

 Having peace of mind that all bills will be paid on time (or before they’re due) each month will be a sign that you’ve achieved a certain amount of wealth in your life—no more late payments or living paycheck to paycheck.

 No using one credit card to pay for another one.
 This is the juggling in your life that’s not fun.
 It leaves you feeling insecure and riddled with anxiety every day.

 Knowing that each time money comes in, you have enough left to put some aside for your golden years (or even a vacation six months from now) is a sample of achieving great wealth.